italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`
       - See :ref:`Table of the HTTP parameters <table_http_request_claim>`
     * - **state**
       - Unique session identifier at the client side.
-This value will be returned to the client in the response, at the end of the authentication.It MUST be a random string with at least 32 alphanumeric characters.
+This value will be returned to the client in the response, at the end of the authentication.
+It MUST be a random string with at least 32 alphanumeric characters.
       - See `OpenID.Core#AuthRequest <https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest>`_.
     * - **code_challenge**
       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`